August 18, 2015 - December 24, 2016

 492 Days Abroad

-Sylvie and I traveled through 221 cities in 39 countries over 5 continents.
-We called hundreds of places our home and slept in more places than most will ever get to in a lifetime.
-We slept in hammocks, in trains, in buses, in cars, on boats, in farmhouses, in teahouses, in hostels, in bed and breakfasts, in tents, on cots in the open dessert, in cheap guest-homes, in 5-star hotels, on couches, on a tile floor, on-top a chicken coop, on the ground next to a friendly German girl's bed in Mainz, in attics, in a rented room from an anti-Semitic in Belgium, et cetera, et cetera...
+I traveled through 221 cities in 39 countries over 5 continents.
+I called hundreds of places home.
+I slept in hammocks, in trains, in buses, in cars, on boats, in farmhouses, in teahouses, in hostels, in bed and breakfasts, in tents, on cots in the open dessert, in cheap guest-homes, in 5-star hotels, on couches, on a tile floor, on-top a chicken coop, on the ground next to a friendly German girl's bed in Mainz, in attics, et cetera, et cetera...